 - The Ghost: He's mentioned and seen in a family photo, but doesn't make an appearance.

 - Good Parents: Like his wife, he deeply cares for their daughter.

 - Unnamed Parent: Even Yoriko doesn't mention his name.

 - Happily Married: They get along amazingly and have light teasing with each other.

-- Nice Person: Both prove to be open-minded and kind.
+- Nice Guy: Both prove to be open-minded and kind.

 - Open-Minded Parent: Though they aren't technically Anna's parents, they are pretty laid back.
 For example, they aren't seen scolding her for staying out late at night or calling another girl "fat pig", but for the last one they do encourage her to offer an apology.

 Residents of the Rural Seaside Town

 A young girl that Anna eventually befriends.

 - Affectionate Nickname: In the English dub, her brother calls her "Sherlock".